The Post-impact Evolution of the X-ray Emitting Gas in SNR 1987A Viewed by XMM-Newton: Spectral analysis

-{Our spectral analysis also provides measurements of the line broadening and systemic velocity, see $\sigma_6$ and $v_{\rm 87A}$ in Table \ref{tab:line}.} Except for {an} obviously divergent {value} from the 2019 observation (which has the shortest effective exposure and thus the lowest photon statistics), the {line shift} {indicates} a systemic velocity of SNR 1987A {around} 250\,km\,s$^{-1}$, {consistent} with the value derived from optical observations \citep[$286.74\pm0.05$\,km\,s$^{-1}$, e.g.,][]{2008AA...492..481G}. {We note that the line shift could also be affected by the asymmetric distribution and expansion of the X-ray emitting gas.
-As revealed by Chandra observations \citep[][Figure 5 therein]{2016ApJ...829...40F}, the surface brightness distribution of the ER has been dynamically changing since the impact, which may in turn lead to the large dispersion of the values we obtained here for $v_{\rm 87}$.} The line broadening effect {is} characterized by a Gaussian smooth function, by which we found the {power-law} index $\alpha\sim2.0$, similar to the result obtained by \citet{2010AA...515A...5S}.
+{Our spectral analysis also provides measurements of the line broadening and the systemic velocity, see $\sigma_6$ and $v_{\rm 87A}$ in Table \ref{tab:line}.} Except for {an} obviously divergent {value} from the 2019 observation (which has the shortest effective exposure and thus the lowest photon statistics), the {line shift} {indicates} a systemic velocity of SNR 1987A {around} 250\,km\,s$^{-1}$, {consistent} with the value derived from optical observations \citep[$286.74\pm0.05$\,km\,s$^{-1}$, e.g.,][]{2008AA...492..481G}. {We note that the systematic error could be significantly greater than the statistical error in this case for systemic velocity measurement.
+The RGS wavelength scale accuracy is 5\,m\AA\ and 4\,m\AA\ in the first and second order, respectively.
+Since most of the bright emission lines lie in the range of 10--20\,\AA, a $\sim5$\,m\AA\ uncertainty in the line position will transfer to $\sim70$--$150$\,km\,s$^{-1}$ uncertainty in the systemic velocity.
+Taking this systematic error into consideration, we estimated the overall uncertainty in systemic velocity as $\sim100$\,km\,s$^{-1}$, which may explain the rather large dispersion of the measured $v_{\rm 87A}$ values.} {{On the other hand,} the line shift could also be affected by the asymmetric distribution and expansion of the X-ray emitting gas.
+As revealed by Chandra observations \citep[][Figure 5 therein]{2016ApJ...829...40F}, the surface brightness distribution of the ER has been dynamically changing since the impact, which may {also} lead to the large dispersion of the values we obtained here for $v_{\rm 87A}$.} The line broadening effect {is} characterized by a Gaussian smooth function, by which we found the {power-law} index $\alpha\sim2$, {similar to the value obtained by \citet{2010AA...515A...5S}, and consistent with the Chandra LETG results \citep{2009ApJ...692.1190Z}.} {The power-law index provides us further information about the origin of the line broadening \citep[see also the discussion in][]{2012ApJ...752..103D}.
+The source extent will result in a broadening which is constant in wavelength and thus gives $\alpha=2$ in energy.
+This is nearly the case for LETG/HETG, but not for RGS since SNR 1987A is spatially unresolved by XMM-Newton.
+On the other hand, the Doppler broadening (including the bulk Doppler broadening and the thermal broadening) gives $\alpha=1$ assuming a constant velocity over all the spectral lines.
+Our result of $\alpha\sim2$ ($>1$) indicates that the spectral lines at higher energy (which are from the heavier elements) have larger velocities.
+This is consistent with the results obtained by \citet{2019NatAs...3..236M}, in the sense of a proportional relation between the post-shock ion temperature and the ion mass.}